pixo-jray/modern-wordpress-development/deck.md

 # Wait?
 What about Gutenberg

 * It is not good for MVC (yet)
-* Blocks are stored as a blob of markup and HTML comments
+* Block are stored as a blob of data, markup, and HTML comments
 * Not very useful as structured data

 <!--
-- ACF has support for making Gutenberg block using ACF fields that is more structured.
+- ACF has support for making Gutenberg blocks using ACF fields that is more structured.
 - But there are other challenges with Gutenberg that keep us from adopting it.
 - We still prefer the ACF Flexible Content model.
+-->

 ---